cpeditor/cpeditor.github.io/content/en/docs/Installation/Build from AUR/_index.md

 title: "Build from AUR"
 linkTitle: "Build from AUR"
 weight: 40
-description: This is recommended for Arch and Manjaro Linux users.
+description: This is recommended for Arch Linux users.
 You can use an AUR helper to check for updates and get the latest features.
 What's more, since the AppImage is built on Ubuntu, you can only use the fusion theme, but if it's built on Arch Linux with KDE you can use other themes like Breeze.
 ---

 This method is only for Arch Linux (or other distros based on Arch Linux, including Manjaro) users.